capablemonkey/github-go-to-definition/README.md

-# github_ctags
+# GitHub Go To Definition

 ![demo video](https://cloud.githubusercontent.com/assets/1661310/16393966/eb1308ae-3c80-11e6-855a-5307593d6671.gif)

-This Chrome extension lets you jump to the definition of a variable, class, method or function when viewing a diff in a pull request or browsing a file on GitHub.
+This Chrome extension lets you jump to the definition of a variable, class, method or function when you're reviewing a diff in a pull request or viewing a file on GitHub.

-From a diff or file, just right click on the token and choose 'Go to definition'.
+Just right click on a token and choose 'Go to definition'.
 We'll scour the project for any definitions and let you open them in a new tab.

 [Get the extension!](https://chrome.google.com/webstore/detail/github-ctags/mnmfgfhdkhohgigpepkfjfeigkhfjhdj)

 ## How it works

-The chrome extension is paired with a Sinatra server which, given a github repo, a commit hash and a token to search for, downloads the repo as a zip, generates a ctags file for it and searches the index for the token.
+The Chrome extension is paired with a Sinatra server which, given a GitHub repo, a commit hash and a token to search for: downloads the repo as a zip, generates a ctags file for it and searches the index for the token.

 For public use, I've hosted this service on Google App Engine at https://github-ctags.gordn.org.